Si-plus-plus/ai-generated-stock-chart/README.md

 https://ai-generated-stock-chart.herokuapp.com/

 The loading time may be long as it is generating a new chart on every reload.
 If the web app crashed, please wait for a while and reload the page.
 If some of the text overflows, please zoom out.
+If the chart is not generating, please reload.

 <sup><sub> pls dont judge my code, i did it in a rush + i've only started learning webprog d-5 of the deadline of elimination round for AIC - Compfest 13 </sub></sup>